pubky/pubky-knowledge-base/Explore/PubkyApp/Client/Features/Tags.md

 ## How Tags Work

 1. A user creates a tag by choosing a label and a target (a user profile or a post).
-The tag is stored on the tagger's own [[Homeservers|homeserver]] as a `PubkyAppTag` record containing the target URI, the label text, and a timestamp.
+The tag is stored on the tagger's own [[Homeserver|Homeserver]] as a `PubkyAppTag` record containing the target URI, the label text, and a timestamp.
-2. The [[Indexer|indexer]] (Nexus watcher) detects the new tag event from the homeserver and indexes it into the social graph.
+2. The [[Indexer|indexer]] (Nexus watcher) detects the new tag event from the Homeserver and indexes it into the social graph.
 3. The tag is recorded as a **TAGGED** relationship in the graph database, connecting the tagger to the target with the label as metadata.
 4. Multiple caches and indexes are updated in parallel: tag counts on the target, tagger lists per label, engagement scores, trending tag rankings, and the tag [[Search|search]] index.
 5. The tag is now queryable through the API — other users and clients can see it, filter by it, and discover content through it.